tryolabs/TLSphinx/README.md

 # TLSphinx

-TLSphinx is a Swift wrapper around [Pocketsphinx], a portable library based on [CMU Sphinx], that allow an application to perform speech recognition **withouth the audio leave the device**
+TLSphinx is a Swift wrapper around [Pocketsphinx], a portable library based on [CMU Sphinx], that allow an application to perform speech recognition **without the audio ever leaving the device**

 This repository has two main parts.
-First is syntetized version of the [pocketsphinx](http://sourceforge.net/projects/cmusphinx/files/pocketsphinx/5prealpha/) and [sphinx base] repositories with a module map to access the library as a [Clang module].
+The first is a syntetized version of the [pocketsphinx](http://sourceforge.net/projects/cmusphinx/files/pocketsphinx/5prealpha/) and [sphinx base] repositories with a module map to access the library as a [Clang module].
 This module is accessed under the name `Shpinx` and has two submodules: `Pocket` and `Base` in reference to _pocketsphinx_ and _sphinx base_.

-The second part is `TLSphinx`, a Swift framework that use the `Sphinx` Clang module and expose a Swift-like API that talks to _pocketsphinx_.
+The second part is `TLSphinx`, a Swift framework that uses the `Sphinx` Clang module and exposes a Swift-like API that talks to _pocketsphinx_.

 _Note: I write a blog post about `TLSphinx` [here](http://blog.tryolabs.com/2015/06/15/tlsphinx-automatic-speech-recognition-asr-in-swift/) at the [Tryolabs Blog].
-Check it for a short history about why I write this._
+Check it out for a short history about why I wrote this._

 ## Usage

-The framework provide three classes:
+The framework provides three classes:
-- `Config` describe the configuration needed to recognize the speech.
+- `Config` describe the configuration needed to recognize speech.
-- `Decoder` is the main class that has the API to perform the decode.
+- `Decoder` is the main class that provides the API to perform all decoding.
 - `Hypotesis` is the result of a decode attempt.
 It has a `text` and a `score` properties.

 #### Config

 Represents the _cmd_ln_t_ opaque structure in `Sphinx`.
-The default constructor take an array of tuples with the form `(param name, param value)` where _"param name"_ is the name of one of the parameters recognized for `Sphinx`.
-In this example we are passing the acustic model, the languaje model and the dictionary.
+The default constructor takes an array of tuples with the form `(param name, param value)` where _"param name"_ is the name of one of the parameters recognized by `Sphinx`.
+In this example we are passing the acustic model, the language model and the dictionary.
 For a complete list of recognized parameters check the [Sphinx docs].

-The class has a public property to turn on-off the debug info from printed out from `Sphinx`:
+The class has a public property to turn on/off the debug info from `Sphinx`:
 ```swift
 public var showDebugInfo: Bool
 ```